trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > The `worker_processes` directive is the sturdy spine of life for Nginx.
+  > The `worker_processes` directive is the sturdy spine of life for NGINX.
 This directive is responsible for letting our virtual server know many workers to spawn once it has become bound to the proper IP and port(s).

   > I think for high load proxy servers (also standalone servers) good value is `ALL_CORES - 1` (please test it before used).

   > Rule of thumb: If much time is spent blocked on I/O, worker processes should be increased further.

-  Official Nginx documentation say:
+  Official NGINX documentation say:

   > _When one is in doubt, setting it to the number of available CPU cores would be a good start (the value "auto" will try to autodetect it)._